neighborhoods/Buphalo/README.md

 * [Features](#features)

 ## Summary
 This document attempts to describe how to use Buphalo's public APIs.
-In addition, it tries to offer some insight into the problem that Buphalo attempts to solve and the motivation for it to solve it.
+In addition, it tries to offer some insight into the problem that Buphalo attempts to solve and the motivation for it to solve that problem.
 If it is not described in this document, it is not considered to be a public API and is subject to change in any arbitrary release, i.e. you should not depend on it.

 ## Problem
 Patterns are solutions to problems within a context.
 Implementing well designed patterns can become tedious and laborious which discourages their implementation in favor of patterns that are less well designed but have a faster development velocity.